 There has during the last 40 years been a remarkable surge in the development of systems of international commercial law which are independent of the law of any nation state.
 They have been the product of the lengthy and skilled work of international teams of legal scholars, usually working under the auspices of an international body such as the United Nations.
 They are of two main types.
 The first is that of an international legal convention, setting out an attempted comprehensive statement of the law about a particular subject.
 When ratified by a particular state, it then becomes the law of that state on that subject.
 I will mention two important but very different examples.
 The first is the UN Convention on Contracts for the International Sale of Goods promulgated by the UN Commission on International Trade Law (UNCITRAL) in Vienna in 1980, sometimes called the Vienna Sales Convention.
-This seeks to do just what it says on the tin, namely specify the whole of the law applicable to international (i.e. cross-border) contracts for the sale of goods.
+This seeks to do just what it says on the tin, namely specify the whole of the law applicable to international (ie cross-border) contracts for the sale of goods.
 The second is the Convention on International Interests in Mobile Equipment, promulgated by the International Institute for the Unification of Private Law (UNIDROIT).
 It was adopted in Cape Town in 2001 and is generally known as the Cape Town Convention.
-This seeks to deal comprehensively with a narrow but important subject matter, namely intangible interests (for example, under the New York Convention, for example in Lombard Commodities Ltd v Alami Vegetable Oil Products Sdn Bhd (2010).
+This seeks to deal comprehensively with a narrow but important subject matter, namely intangible interests (for example, security interests) in mobile equipment, such as aeroplanes, railway trains and satellites.